 ASUCD Senator Marcos Rodriguez initially raised concerns about Tapingo after reading an article online published by American Friends Service Committee.

-The Medium article states: “Sodexo actually operates private prisons and immigrant detention centers around the world.”
-Rodriguez said a company with ties to private prisons on college campuses doesn’t seem, to him, “to be a unique situation.”
+An article published by Medium states: “Sodexo actually operates private prisons and immigrant detention centers around the world.”

 According to the article, Aramark “works in over 600 correctional institutions across the United States and Canada […and] serves more than 1,000,000 meals to prisoners each day.”

 Aramark has been subject to various protests, strikes and lawsuits by employees, community members and inmates in the past including an inmate suing the prison for “price-gouging gourmet food”.

 Director of Dining Services at UC Davis Darin Schluep stated that Tapingo’s ties to Aramark did not play a role in his decision to establish and promote the app on campus.

 “I’m not necessarily working with Aramark, which is of course in the prison industry, so to me there was no correlation between providing a service to our customers through Tapingo, who doesn’t work directly with the prison industry,” Schluep said.
 “I don’t see the link there.
 I don’t see the connection by which me working with Tapingo directly supports the prison industry or Aramark.”